joshiemoore/p8pwn/README.md

 ## Exploit
 At a high level, the exploit works like this:
-1. ROP stage 1: overflow the buffer and pivot the stack to the second ROP stage embedded in our exploit script
+1. ROP stage 1: overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
 2. ROP stage 2: call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable
 3. Jump to our embedded shellcode end execute it